-We create positive relationships - proactively solving problems and achieving with each other, our customers, stakeholders and partners
+We create positive relationships. proactively solve problems, and achieve goals with our customers, stakeholders. partners and each other.

 We take pride in being customer centric.
 We are efficient and adaptable and make timely, risk-informed decisions.
-Together, we aim for excellence in delivery and a sustainable future
+Together, we aim for excellence in delivery and a sustainable future.

-We listen and act with integrity, respect decisions and opinions of others and promote mutual respect and trust
+We listen and act with integrity, respect decisions and opinions of others and promote mutual respect and trust.

 We support each other to meet priorities, delivering outcomes for our customers and stakeholders.
-We are accountable, adaptable and always ready to take ownership
+We are accountable, adaptable and always ready to take ownership.